SHAREHOLDER ALERT Bernstein Liebhard LLP Announces A Securities Fraud Class Action Lawsuit Has Been Filed Against Sarepta Therapeutics, Inc. (NASDAQ: SRPT)

 - Did you lose money in your investment in Sarepta Therapeutics, Inc.?

-If you purchased or acquired Sarepta securities, and/or would like to discuss your legal rights and options please visit Sarepta Therapeutics, Inc. Shareholder Class Action Lawsuit or contact Investor Relations Manager Peter Allocco at (212) 951-2030 or pallocco@bernlieb.com.
+If you purchased or acquired Sarepta securities, and/or would like to discuss your legal rights and options please visit Sarepta Therapeutics, Inc. Shareholder Class Action Lawsuit or contact Joseph R. Seidman, Jr. at (877) 779-1414 or seidman@bernlieb.com.

 According to the lawsuit, defendants made misrepresentations concerning the safety risks to patients posed by ELEVIDYS, the Company’s product designed to treat Duchenne muscular dystrophy.